Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Sound of Metal, the critically-acclaimed movie starring Riz Ahmed and Olivia Cooke about a drummer who loses his hearing, was released in late 2020 in North America.

 Although Sound of Metal is being promoted in the United States as an "Amazon Original Movie" and was released on Prime Video on December 4 in that country, Amazon Studios only purchased American distribution rights to the film, and only did so after its premiere at the 2019 Toronto International Film Festival.
 Thus, Prime Video does not currently have Canadian streaming rights to the film.

-Can I watch "Sound of Metal" on a streaming service in Canada?
+Where can I watch "Sound of Metal" on streaming in Canada?

 Thanks to reader Jon E. for his Twitter question prompting this post.